PoshestPoro/lr2oraja-endlessdream-nix/README.md

 This comes preinstalled with a startup script, a desktop entry, bokutachi IR (https://boku.tachi.ac/) and libjportaudio.
 The icon for the desktop is found on the AUR pkgbuild for this project: https://aur.archlinux.org/packages/lr2oraja-endlessdream .
 # How to install
-To install this flake, you will need to add it as an input to your nix configuration flake like this:

 `
 ## Running through the shell
+Assuming you have the nix package manager installed, you should be able to run this in a terminal:
-`nix run git+https://github.com/PoshestPoro/lr2oraja-endlessdream-nix --impure`
+`nix run git+https://github.com/PoshestPoro/lr2oraja-endlessdream-nix --impure` This should install and run lr2oraja-endlessdream
 ## Nixos
+On nixos. in a flake based nix configuration, you should be able to add it as an input like so:
 ```nix
 lr2oraja = {
   url = "github:PoshestPoro/lr2oraja-endlessdream-nix";